learnlatex/learnlatex.github.io/en/more-06.md

 The `\usepackage` command takes a comma-separated list of packages, so you can load several in one go: `\usepackage{color,graphicx}` for example.
-If you are passing options to a package, they will apply to all of the comma-separate list.
+If you are passing options to a package, they will apply to all of the comma-separated list of packages.
 It's also easier to comment out packages if they are loaded separately.
 So we will stick to loading each package on a separate line.

 ## The `babel` package